SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Info: Admin only.
 Adds a Role to a User.
 Mention the User or use User ID, for the Role the bot just takes the closest match.
     Example: `%addrole @Phxenix first class`

+**%avatar** `<@user: Optional>`
+    Info: Gets you the avatar of a User.
+User argument is optional, if there is none, this gets your own avatar.
+Otherwise mention the User or use User ID.
+    Example: `%avatar @Phxenix`

 **%ban** `<@user> <reason>`
     Info: Admin only.
 Bans a User.
 Mention the User or use User ID.
 The reason will get logged in Audit logs and also DM'd to the user.
     Example: `%ban @Phxenix what an idiot`

+**%banner** `<@user: Optional>`
+    Info: Gets you the banner of a User.
+User argument is optional, if there is none, this gets your own avatar.
+Otherwise mention the User or use User ID.
+    Example: `%banner @Phxenix`

 **%boo**
     Info: Comes up with some scary stuff.